bfil/brumobile/README.md

 Samples
 -------

-You can download and try the sample apps, for the browser and Android (using the PhoneGap plugin).
+You can download and try the sample apps:

+__Browser App__

+You just need to host the app (I use Dropbox for simplicity) and navigate to the index.html file in the root folder

+__Android App__

+Create a new Android project, the app uses some of the device features provided by PhoneGap

 Feeback
 -------